jsaikali/cscie29_final_project/README.md

 Is there a significant difference in computation speed?

+#### 1c.
+Visualize (10pts)
+Now, you know that Dask isn't ALL about speed.
+It is also about efficiency of running in parallel and distributing across your local machine.

+Leverage ".visualize()" and write it out to a file `data/task_graph.png`, to see the parallel processes going on for the function done above.
+Please be sure to include it in your submission.

-## 2. Dask: Aggregating Metrics using Delayed and Dask Dataframes (40 pts)
+## 2. Aggregating Metrics using Delayed and Dask Dataframes (20 pts)
 Let's say we want a basic understanding of the characteristics of each star value, including the following
-- Average text length
 - Sum of "useful" votes
 - Sum of "funny" votes
 - Sum of "cool" votes
 - Count of number of reviews

-#### Traditional Way (5 pts)
+#### 2a.
+Traditional Way (5 pts)
 Perform these aggregations the traditional way, using pandas dataframes & groupbys.
+Make sure to use the full dataframe, not the subsetted/sampled one!
 Print the time elapsed to the console.

-#### Dask Way (15pts)
+#### 2b.
+Dask Way (5pts)
 Make a few changes:
 - Leverage Dask Dataframes for those aggregations instead of Pandas
 - Use Dask.Delayed for the calculations - this will allow each of the 5 stars to be processing in parallel

-#### Dask Key-Value (10pts)
+#### 2c.
+Dask Key-Value (10pts)
 While it is not a good idea to change the index regularly just for calculations, you know that there are great benefits to it when you have a lot of computations that rely on grouping/filtering specific columns.
+Changing the index can be costly upfront, but if you're doing many queries and aggregations, it can be worthwhile

 Given the aggregations you just did, what would the ideal Dask index be?

 Run the aggregations again with said index, and report on the time it took for those aggregations.

-#### Visualize (10pts)
-Now, you know that Dask isn't ALL about speed.
-It is also about efficiency of running in parallel and distributing across your local machine.

-Leverage ".visualize()" and print it to the console, to see the parallel processes going on for the aggregation done above.
+Don't include the time it takes to actually change the index, as that is definitely a costly operation.

-## Word Vectors (25pts)
+## 3. Word Vectors (25pts)
 You now have these beautiful word vectors.
 I want to know - for each review, find the 5 closest neighbors, and report on:
 - Average number of stars for those 5 neighbors
 - Average text length

-#### Find Distances (15pts)
+#### 3a.
+Find Distances (15pts)
 We have a `find_distance` function in `pset_02/similarity_distance_functions.py` that was catered to our demographic survey results.
 Below is a similar function `find_distance_yelp` that, for the word vector at a given row index, should calculate distances to the vectors in other rows.
-It returns the distance vector with 100K rows, and the value at the index itself should be None.
+It returns the distance vector with 10K rows, and the value at the index itself should be None.

+It currently works for a given index for the pandas vector created.

 Please Dask-ify it (use dask dataframes and dask.delayed), and run it in `main.py` iterating through the created yelp vector row-by-row:

 ```
 def find_distance_yelp(vector_df, reference_index):
     # Extract the vector at the reference_index
-    my_vec = vectors_df[vectors_df.index == reference_index].values[0]
+    my_vec = vector_df[vector_df.index == reference_index].values[0]

     # Define a distance function
     def my_distance(vec):
         return 1 - cosine_similarity(vec, my_vec)

-    distances = vectors_df.apply(my_distance, axis=1)
+    distances = vector_df.apply(my_distance, axis=1)

     distances[distances.index==reference_index]=None

     return distances
 ```

-#### Calculate error (10 pts)
+#### 3b.
+Calculate error (10 pts)
 I am going to make a claim that "similar" reviews should have similar star value.

 Create a function to calculate MSE, using the Dask dataframe and dask.delayed, which for two numbers A & B is calculated as follows: